88lex/sa-gen/README.md

 It also downloads a json file for each service account that is created.

 The script also creates a csv file that can be used to bulk upload service account emails to a google group, which can then be added to your Team Drives and/or My Drive folders.
-This allows you to use service accounts with rclone sync/co
+This allows you to use service accounts with rclone sync/copy

+gcloud sdk can be installed with ```curl https://sdk.cloud.google.com | bash``` or you can go to ```https://cloud.google.com/sdk/docs/quickstarts``` to read more and install in non-linux OSes.

 **NOTES:**
 Forked from DashLt at https://gist.github.com/DashLt/4c6ff6e9bde4e9bc4a9ed7066c4efba4 and